MohammedRashad/Hydra-ROV/README.md

 - Via any android phone you can control the robot via usb cable to PC or wifi/bluetooth network.

-- PC bridge handles the orders then send them to the PIC MCU via Ethernet using UDP.
+- PC bridge handles the orders then send them to the PIC MCU (Arduino) via Ethernet using UDP / Serial Port.

-- In the PIC it recieves the order and behaves according to it.
+- In the PIC (Arduino) it recieves the order and behaves according to it.

-- PIC can send signals from sensors to PC Bridge via UDP.
+- PIC (Arduino) can send signals from sensors to PC Bridge via UDP / Serial Port.

 **Project Building Blocks :-**